-Public bus service is available from 103 stops located opposite to the airport terminal building.
+Public bus services 103 and 102 are accessible from stops located opposite to the airport terminal building.

 Details of Seletar Aerospace Park

-Being constructed near the airport, Seletar Aerospace Park is aimed to transform the airport into a world-class facility to meet the increasing aerospace needs of the region.
+Being constructed near the airport, Seletar Aerospace Park aims to transform the airport into a world-class facility to meet the increasing aerospace needs of the region.

-Located in 320ha, the Aerospace Park will host a cluster of activities including the maintenance, repair and overhaul of aircraft and components, design, manufacturing and assembly of aircraft engines, components and light aircraft, and educational, training and research facilities.
+Located on 320ha, the Aerospace Park will host a cluster of activities, including the maintenance, repair and overhaul of aircraft and components, design, manufacturing and assembly of aircraft engines, components and light aircraft, and educational, training and research facilities.

 A number of international aerospace companies have already signed to launch their operations in the industrial park.
 By locating in such a closely knit aerospace business community, companies can reap the benefits of integrated environment, economies of scale and increased efficiency, new industry collaborations, and access to the park’s infrastructure and close proximity to suppliers, customers and partners.

-Takenaka Corporation was awarded a ¥3.8bn ($36.6m) contract by the Changi Airport Group for the construction of a new terminal at the airport.
+Takenaka Corporation was awarded a JPY3.8bn ($36.6m) contract by the Changi Airport Group for the construction of a new terminal at the airport.

 Louisville Muhammad Ali International Airport (SDF) is undergoing a capital improvement programme comprising a series of improvements to meet the…